mjopenglsdl/small3d-tutorial/README.md

 	cmake -G "Visual Studio 14 2015 Win64" ..
 	cmake --build . --config Release

 This will compile our program.
 Inside the build/bin directory, there should be a ball (or ball.exe) executable.
 At this point though, it doesn't do much.
 Time to add our ball to the mix.
-Back in main.cpp, we include small3d's SceneObject class, right under the inclusion of the renderer class (or above it, it doesn't matter):
+Back in main.cpp, we include small3d's WavefrontLoader and SceneObject class, right under the inclusion of the renderer class (or above it, it doesn't matter):

 	#include <small3d/Renderer.hpp>
+	#include <small3d/WavefrontLoader.hpp>
 	#include <small3d/SceneObject.hpp>

 Now we need the GLFW header files: